Mosby's Drug Guide for Nursing Students - Elsevier eBook on VitalSource (Retail Access Card), 15th Edition

 Elsevier eBook on VitalSource - Access Card

-With this handbook, your students will administer drugs safely, accurately, and professionally!
+Find the information you need to administer drugs safely, accurately, and professionally!
 Mosby's Drug Guide for Nursing Students, 15th Edition provides concise profiles of more than 4,000 generic and trade name drugs, including the drugs most recently approved by the FDA.
-Each drug monograph includes clear guidelines to dosing, administration, and the nursing process, so students will be ready for clinicals.
+Each drug monograph includes clear guidelines to dosing, administration, and the nursing process, so you’ll always be sure that you’re practicing medication safety.
 What sets this handbook apart is its detailed coverage of rationales and explanations, IV drugs, and the similarities and differences in common classes of drugs.
 From well-known pharmacology expert Linda Skidmore-Roth, this drug guide has been trusted by nursing students for more than 25 years!

 - More than 4,000 generic and trade-name drugs are profiled, covering almost every drug students will administer in practice or in clinicals.